ZaccLloyd/Project-1-ELK-Stack-Deployment/README.md.txt

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat collectsand ships log files and events then forwards them to Elasticsearch for indexing. e.g. Filebeat collects system.log files to monitor what commands are executed on a given machine.
+- Filebeat collectsand ships log files and events then forward them to Elasticsearch for indexing. e.g. Filebeat collects system.log files to monitor what commands are executed on a given machine.
 - Metricbeat collects and ships server metrics regarding the operating system and other running services and ships them to Elaticsearch for indexing. i.e. metricbeat collects metrics on MySQL regarding service details.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+To use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the playbook files to the Ansible Docker Container Located on the Jump Box.